Namitsai19082005/EventureX-DBMS-Project/README.md

 # DBMS-Project
-This is a Website names "EventureX" based on Events management in University.
+This is a Website named "EventureX" based on Events management in University.